sofiaqiriazi/Data-Engineer-Assessment/README.md

 Transform the data by excluding "erroneous" cases.
 Run checks to see if the data is complete and clean.

 ### Fourth step:
-Write a sql script which will state how many cases there are per country of origin (COOName) and Process Status.
+Write a sql script which will state how many cases there are per country of origin (COOName) and process status.